 Publicity must be approved by the Student Activities office and may be hung or distributed only in designated locations.
 Recommended poster size is 8.5" x 11" tall, but larger posters will be allowed if space is available.
-A poster service is also available through the Student Activities office, A336.
+A poster service is also available through the Student Activities office, Student and Administration Center, A336.
 A two-week lead time is requested for posting and the poster service.
-The name of the organization sponsoring an event must appear on all publicity material.
+The name of the organization sponsoring an event must appear on all publicity material as well as the Harper logo.
 Generally, posters will be displayed for a period not to exceed two weeks.
 Exceptions to these regulations may be requested through the Student Activities office.
 For further information, refer to the Student Activities "Posting Policy Guidelines."